 My main hobby, as you may guess, is building model tractor-trailer rigs.
 Right now, I have an almost exact duplicate of my father’s truck.
 He drives for E.R.
 Carpenter in Russellville, Kentucky.

+All this makes up my dream to become a truck driver.
+I just hope I can live up to his standard and make a satisfying career out of it.
 All I have to do now is wait until I’m twenty-one years old.
 I also need to save my money so I’ll be prepared to spend around forty thousand dollars on a new truck.